 Erik Norlander (US) see:

 Why does Bebo Norman (where the hell do these people get their names?) remind me of buboes, the chief symptom of bubonic plague?
 I can't imagine.
-He's a pretty typical modern Christian artist, or 'Xian' as I sometimes see it written to my great amusement, as it looks like the kind of name given to the aliens in a particularly dodgy SF effort, probably written by L. Ron Hubbard or someone.
-Did I say L. Ron Hubbard in a CCM review?
+He's a pretty typical modern Christian artist, or 'Xian' as I sometimes, to my great amusement, see it written, as it looks like the kind of name given to the aliens in a particularly dodgy SF effort, probably written by L. Ron Hubbard or someone.
+Did I mention Hubbard in a CCM review?
 Oops...
-He rose to prominence with noted CCM act Caedmon's Call (Derek Webb is another ex-member), who also used a smattering of samplotron on 1999's 40 Acres.
+Anyway, Norman rose to prominence with noted CCM act Caedmon's Call (Derek Webb is another ex-member), who also used a smattering of samplotron on 1999's 40 Acres.

 Norman followed up with 2004's Try and while I know it's a falling-off-a-log-easy target, wouldn't it be nice if he had?
 (Tried, that is, not fallen off a log.
 Well, maybe that, too).
 Instead, we get more utterly formulaic CCM, excepting his continuing (and thankful) refusal to make every track a 'worship song', for which I thank the god (small 'g') he believes in and I don't.
 Somehow, though, it's a gnat's less infuriating than its predecessor, giving it an extra half star.
 Like he cares.
 Samplotron from Matt Bronleewe this time, with a major string part on Soldier, although nothing obvious on Drifting, despite rumours.